-- IBM has partnered with Bank of America to develop IBM Cloud for Financial Services, designed specifically to reduce risk and help institutions implement compliant cloud solutions
+- IBM has partnered with Bank of America to develop IBM Cloud for Financial Services, explicitly designed to reduce risk and help institutions implement compliant cloud solutions

-- Deutsche Bank and Google Cloud agreed to collaborate on creating “next-generation” tech-based solutions for financial services industry clients
+- Deutsche Bank and Google Cloud agreed to create “next-generation” tech-based solutions for financial services industry clients.

-- Luminor, a banking leader in the Baltic region, also adopted IBM Cloud for Financial Services with intent to migrate its entire IT infrastructure to the cloud
+- Luminor, a banking leader in the Baltic region, also adopted IBM Cloud for Financial Services to migrate its entire IT infrastructure to the cloud.

 The cloud is here to stay and is becoming a ubiquitous part of financial services.
 Institutions must now think beyond the quick implementation required by the onset of COVID-19 and consider how cloud strategy will be integrated into their core business models.